OpenDataDSL/website/docs/data/finance/SARB_FX.md

 ## Type

-The SARP FX Rates are stored under the type  #ForeignExchange
+The SARB FX Rates are stored under the type #ForeignExchange

-### Data Id and Name
+### Data ID and Name

+Example data id and name

 |Data Id|Name|
 |-|-|